bigjohnson/iC880A-SPI-basics-station/README.md

 # iC880A-SPI-basics-station
 How install Semtech Basic Station LoRA packet forwarder on a Raspberry Pi with a Imst iC880A-SPI radio module and connect it to TTN v3

-## I wrote this doc for upgrading a working installation on a Raspberry Pi of a Semtech udp packet forwarder to the new Basic Station protocol.
+## I wrote this doc for upgrading a working installation on a Raspberry Pi of a Semtech udp packet forwarder to the new Basics Station protocol.
 If you need to install the hardware go to [the best howto](https://github.com/ttn-zh/ic880a-gateway/wiki) and complete hardware install, stop before software install, and back here.

 I tested it on a Raspberry Model B Rev 2 with debian jessie 8.0 but it should work on all types, rember that with very old you must change the spi address.